 What Are Other Organic Alternatives to Kill Bed Bugs?

 Are you looking for other organic alternatives that work for killing bed bugs?
 While you can leave your bed bugs in the hands of the experts, other options exist to finally kill the colony of bed bugs lurking at your home.
-Here are they:
+Here they are:

 Diatomaceous Earth